Ahmed-yasser86/Ahmedrix-Educational-Platfrom-Ecosystem/README.md

     Worker-->>Student: "Here's the video stream"
 ```

-**What happened:** Student wants to watch → Traffic cop picked a server → Server checked with the boss if student enrolled → Boss checked database → Boss said yes → Student watches

----

-## 6.3 What Happens When Students Chat
+## 9.3 What Happens When Students Chat

 ```mermaid
 sequenceDiagram